WICG/historical-paymentrequest/explainer.md

 });
 ```

 The `details` object is general to all payments.
-Any instrument-specific data is passed in as an optional object.
+Any instrument-specific data is passed in as an optional object (`schemeData` in above example).

 The User-Agent presents to the user the intersection of merchant-supported payment instruments and user-installed payment instruments.
 When the user selects a payment instrument, the User-Agent passes both `details` and instrument-specific data from `schemeData` off to selected intrument.